simbathesailor/simbathesailor.dev/src/pages/solve-pdf-preview-nightmare/index.md

 I wanted a pdf mobile previewer and it seemed that mozilla pdf.js has example folder available.

-I just need to `Reactify` it.
+I just needed to `Reactify` it.

-First step to make certain scripts available in your html.
+First step is to add certain script to your html.

 Add following scripts in your body tag.